-If you have more time in Central Europe, head to underrated city of Zagreb, the capital of Croatia, for a couple days.
+If you have more than 10 days in Central Europe, head to underrated city of Zagreb, the capital of Croatia, for a couple days.
 The drive from Budapest to Zagreb is only 3.5 hours (or a more distant 6 hours by train).

 Zagreb is the capital and largest city of Croatia.
 It’s located in the northwest Croatia, along the Sava River.

 Underrated Zagreb combines cobbled old street charm with edgy and elegant contemporary themes.
 And it may not be so underrated anymore.
 Zagreb is overflowing with museums and cafes, to satisfy both the culture vulture and the flaneur.

 The photogenic Upper Town has many of Zagreb’s must see sites — the Cathedral of the Assumption of the Blessed Virgin Mary, Gradec, and St. Mark’s Church.